Drought-hit New Mexico town eyes economic liftoff from Virgin Galactic space launch

 The town never expected the “lion’s share” of revenue from activities around Spaceport America, but rather a steady stream that would grow alongside the launch facility, he added.

-When Val Wilkes and her partner Cydney bought a motor lodge a decade ago, she named it the Rocket Inn.
+When Val Wilkes and her wife Cydney bought a motor lodge a decade ago, she named it the Rocket Inn.

 “I’ve always been a science fiction fan and I love living around the corner from where science fiction is becoming science fact,” she said.